By Claire Heginbotham | Published: May 13, 2022 | Updated: March 3, 2026

 Chena hot spring on the top of mountain in snow.
 Alaska

-Soak In The Best European And Australian Hot Springs
+Soak In the Best European and Australian Hot Springs

-Iceland is well known for its dramatic volcanoes, lava fields, and glaciers.
-Hot springs and geysers are dotted throughout the island thanks to the lively geothermal activity underground.
-The most impressive pool is the Blue Lagoon, one of the most famous hot springs in the world.
 The bright aqua lagoon looks like a medieval movie set.
-Its brackish water carries high loads of silica, which reflects and diffuses the sunlight giving the pools an almost eerie ice-blue tint.
+Its brackish water carries high loads of silica, which reflects and diffuses the sunlight, giving the pools an almost eerie ice-blue tint.
 The silica (a mix of silicon and oxygen) settles on the pool floor, creating a thick white mud, which makes an excellent facial treatment.
 Many bathers scoop up this mud and use it as a mud mask.
 But there's even more to this special pool — the unique combination of minerals and salt has given life to a special type of algae that only grows at this location.
 The algae and mud have been used to create excellent skincare products you can take home.

 Visiting the famous Hot Peninsula Springs.
 Australia